Trifle CLI

 # Install via Homebrew

-$ brew install trifle-io/tap/trifle
+$ brew install trifle-io/trifle/trifle

 # Install with Go

-$ go install github.com/trifle-io/trifle@latest
+$ go install github.com/trifle-io/trifle-cli@latest

 # Download binary